Samourai-Wallet/whirlpool-client-cli/README.md

 #### Optional arguments:
 - listen: enable API for remote commands & GUI.
 Authentication on startup is optional, but you can authenticate on startup with --authenticate
 - server: whirlpool server to connect to
-- tor: route all traffic to TOR
+- tor: route all traffic to Tor
 - proxy: connect through SOCKS/HTTP proxy.
     Tor proxy: socks://localhost:9050
     Tor Browser: socks://localhost:9150